 Most of the larger projects at PS 261 are spearheaded from within a committee.
 These committees are always looking for new members!
 Below is a list of the PS261 PTA committees and what they do.

-The 5th Grade Committee organizes the 5th-grade activities and souvenirs, which include a 5th-grade project, a class t-shirt, a yearbook, a party, and the end of year celebration.
+The 5th Grade Committee organizes the 5th-grade activities and souvenirs, including a 5th-grade project, a class t-shirt, a yearbook, and end-of-year celebrations.
 The committee holds fundraisers throughout the year to make sure all children can participate.

 PS 261 has a unique, PTA-led After School Program that operates five days a week, from the end of the school day until 6 pm, and provides high-quality, low-cost after-school care to PS 261 students.
 We can do this because of the hard work and dedication of the After School Committee, a small team of parents that oversees the After School Program.
-The After School Committee functions primarily as a board of directors for the program, managing its budget, facilitating new ideas and initiatives for the program, and otherwise supervising its operations.
-The after school committee meets once per month in the evenings from 6 to 7 pm.
-Members may also take on the responsibilities of projects outside of the meeting times, as their schedules and interests permit.
-This committee provides a volunteer opportunity designed to accommodate the schedules of working parents like those most likely to depend on the afterschool program.
+The After School Committee functions primarily as a board of directors for the program, managing its budget, facilitating new ideas and initiatives for the program, and supervising its operations.
+The afterschool committee meets once per month in the evenings from 6 to 7 pm.
+Members may also take on projects outside of the meeting times, as their schedules and interests permit.
+This committee provides a volunteer opportunity designed to accommodate working parents’ schedules like those most likely to depend on the afterschool program.